Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

 In \cite{Fabbrichesi:2021npl}, the process \be p+p \to t+\bar t \to \ell^\pm \ell^\mp + \text{jets}+ E^{\rm miss}_{\rm T} \ee is simulated by means of \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} at leading order at parton level and then hadronised and showered using \textsc{Phytia8}~\cite{Sjostrand:2014zea}; the detector reconstruction is simulated within the \textsc{Delphes}~\cite{deFavereau:2013fsa} framework using the ATLAS detector card.

-The operators related to entanglement and Bell inequality violation are computed from the simulated events by looking at the angular correlations of the pairs of charged leptons, as represented by the product of the cosines $\cos \theta^i_+$ and $\cos \theta^j_-$ as in \eq{average_qubit}.
+The operators related to entanglement and Bell inequality violation are computed from the simulated events by looking at the angular correlations of the pairs of charged leptons, as represented by the product of the cosines $\cos \theta^i_+$ and $\cos \theta^j_-$ as in \eq{eq:xsec2dB}.
 The matrix $\CC_{ij}$ is reconstructed from these by going to the rest frame of the top quark (which requires the reconstruction of the neutrino momenta).

 In~\cite{Fabbrichesi:2021npl}, the authors concentrate on the region of high invariant mass and large scattering angles and estimate the value of $\mathfrak{m}_{12}$, after correcting for the bias.
 They predict that the violation can have a significance of $3\sigma$ for the combined Run~1 plus Run~2 at the LHC (with 300 fb$^{-1}$ of luminosity) and $4\sigma$ at the high-luminosity (Hi-Lumi) LHC (with 3 ab$^{-1}$ of luminosity).
 A smaller significance is found in \cite{Severi:2021cnj} for the same kinematic region: below $1\sigma$ at Run~1 plus Run~2 and only 1.8$\sigma$ at the Hi-Lumi LHC.
 The difference seems to come from a different treatment of the uncertainties in going from the parton level (where the two analyses agree) to the unfolded events.
-The neutrino weighting technique~\cite{D0:1997pjc} is used in \cite{Fabbrichesi:2021npl} while \texttt{RooUnfold} framework~\cite{rootunfold} in \cite{Severi:2021cnj}.
+The neutrino weighting technique~\cite{D0:1997pjc} is used in \cite{Fabbrichesi:2021npl} to reconstruct the top quark momenta, while \cite{Severi:2021cnj} uses weighted kinematic reconstruction and then \texttt{RooUnfold} to unfold detector effects.

-How to enhance the violation of Bell inequality was discussed in \cite{Aguilar-Saavedra:2022uye} for the threshold region and more generally in \cite{Cheng:2023qmz}.
+A method to enhance the violation of Bell inequality was discussed in \cite{Aguilar-Saavedra:2022uye} for the threshold region, by imposing a cut on the velocity of the $t\bar{t}$ system in the laboratory frame which suppresses $q\bar{q}$ production contributions.
+A study of the optimal bases in which to define the quantum ensemble was presented in \cite{Cheng:2023qmz}.
+Different optimal event-by-event defined frames were found for near-threshold production (for which the optimum is close to the lab basis) vs high $m_{tt}$ production (for which it is the helicity basis).